Building Communities

 Using mentorship, storytelling and art as my tools, I help build inclusive, accessible communities.
 Whether it is in a virtual space or at an in-person event, I love bringing people together and encouraging them to get creative.

-Part of my jobs at Make Bank was to connect with teachers, parents and carers so that we could reach as many young artists as possible.
-I worked directly with artists, designers and makers - including Camille Walala and Marcus Oakley - who were established in their careers and keen to give something back.
+Part of my job at Make Bank was to connect with teachers, parents and carers so that we could reach as many young artists as possible.
+I also worked directly with artists, designers and makers - including Camille Walala and Marcus Oakley - who were established in their careers and keen to give something back.

 “I honed my ear as an active listener and responsive interviewer as we crafted thoughtful editorial content together.”